-Industrial wastewater was collected from Effluent Treatment Plant (ETP) of garments industry located in Gazipur district and was stored at 4°C during the study period.
+Industrial wastewater was collected from the Effluent Treatment Plant (ETP) of the garment industry located in Gazipur district and was stored at 4°C during the study period.

-Analysis of chemical properties of wastewater
+Analysis of the chemical properties of wastewater

-Sample of wastewater was collected, and its chemical composition was examined.
+Samples of wastewater were collected, and their chemical composition was examined.
 The pH, COD, and BOD levels of the products were measured.
-After passing wastewater samples through a Whatman No. 42 paper filter, a drop of HNO_3 (65%) was added to bring their pH<2 for preservation.
+After passing wastewater samples through a Whatman No. 42 paper filter, a drop of HNO3 (65%) was added to reduce their pH to below 2 for preservation.
 The samples were then diluted to a predetermined volume.
 Following the manufacturer's instructions, the amounts of heavy metals in diluted samples were measured using an Atomic Absorption Spectrophotometer (AAS, Perkin Elmer, the PinAAcleTM 900H, USA).